EveRy voIce matTers.

 ‘Share the stories.
 Not just the ones I tell you, but the ones the land is whispering to you, the ones waiting to be heard.
 Take them to the people.
 Help them hear.
 Help them see.
 Help them remember.’

-Dig asked me to step into a responsibility – a role that transcended telling a story, and touched the core of what it means to live in relation.
-He was asking me to carry forward a way of being, a way of seeing, a way of walking gently with the land, with the people, the creatures, with creation itself.
-This wasn’t just a task – it was a calling, a law, a sacred bond now the heart, the driving force of everything I do.
+He asked me to step into a responsibility, into a role that transcended telling a story, and touched the core of what it means to live in relation.
+He asked me to carry forward a way of being, a way of seeing, a way of walking gently with the land, with the people, the creatures, with creation itself.
+To help share those ways, and to helping others share theirs alongside our own.
+To bring everyone back into relation, under the lore of the land, as custodians of creation, back to the knowing we all once held, but have since forgotten.

-I started this project because I was asked to.
-I continue because I’ve seen what happens when a child sees their photograph hanging in a gallery.
+I’ve seen what happens when a child sees their photograph hanging on a gallery wall.
 I’ve seen the pride in their eyes, the strength in their voice when they realize that their story matters.
-I’ve seen the connections that form when someone on the other side of the world looks at that image and feels something shift inside them, and they’ll never be the same.
+That they matter.
+I’ve seen the connections that form when someone on the other side of the world looks at that image and feels something shift inside them, and in that moment know that they will; never be the same.

 Our mission never was and never will be driven by profit, but by purpose.
-We are a not-for-profit project because the work we do cannot and should not be measured by financial gain, nor should it be kept behind a paywall.
+We are a not-for-profit project because the work we do cannot and should not be measured by financial gain, nor should it be kept behind a paywall, nor held in reserves or the hands of individuals.
 Our purpose goes beyond the bottom line and is rooted in the belief that every story matters, that every community deserves the opportunity to thrive, that every member, even its youngest ones, can make the biggest difference.

 NGARRA’s Uganda Village project is a community-based initiative aimed at empowering youth in a remote village in Uganda through the transformative power of photography and storytelling.